Police defend strategy in hunt for escaped murderer Danelo Cavalcante after he evaded searchers

 Authorities in Pennsylvania who have been trying to capture an escaped murderer for nearly two weeks pushed back Monday against questions about whether they blew a chance to collar him, instead blaming the complex terrain in the initial search area for the fugitive’s success in getting clear of it.

 Top state and federal officials insisted that the blown perimeter around the area where hundreds had been searching for Danelo Souza Cavalcante includes heavy woods, underground tunnels and drainage ditches.
-They also said it took at least four hours for news to reach them that he had been spotted outside of the perimeter for the first time.
+They also said it took more than two hours for news to reach them that he had been spotted outside of the perimeter for the first time.

 At a news conference, they rejected the suggestion that they haven't been using enough searchers and insisted that the effort — in its 12th day Monday — favors them, despite the fact that there is no longer a well-defined perimeter or any fresh sightings to report.